 This number is the pulses per revolution (PPR) which will be seen in one channel of the speed feedback (HS4 or HS5) from the internal encoder.
-The two channels are 90° out of phase with each other, i.e., they are in QUADRATURE.
-For small motors the number should be 30.
+The two channels are 90° are in QUADRATURE.
+For small motors the number is 30.
 Large motors should be 60.
+A commutation encoder may have other pulse rates.